o-t-w/atomize/readme.md

 This project is heavily inspired by [Tailwind](https://tailwindcss.com/docs/what-is-tailwind/), [Basscss](http://basscss.com/) and [Tachyons](https://tachyons.io/).

+## Using Atomize

+Atomize purposefully keeps things simple.
+There is no CLI.
+There are not configuration files.
+There are no dependencies.
+There is no NPM install.
+Just copy the files you require into your project and include them in the usual way.

-## Staying out of peoples way
+### Staying out of peoples way

-Atomize is style neutral.
-Unlike Tailwind or Tachyons and many other libraries, it purposefully does not come with colors and font-stacks pre-defined.
-It leaves it to the user to define colors and breakpoints, etc.
+Atomize aims to be style neutral.

+- Some margin classes and grid classes are included as a reference implementation and commented out.
+Define your own depending on your design and use case.
-`colors.scss` is included purely as an _example_ of the recommended way to apply colors.
+- `colors.scss` is included as an _example_ of the recommended way to handle colors.
+Define your own depending on your design.
+- Atomize does not include breakpoints.
+Define your own.

+## At-A-Glance Understandability

+Atomize avoids overly abbreviated class names and instead strives for classes that are human-readable and easily understandable.

 ## Escaping special characters